-- Shorts (except for specific sports)

-- Sleeveless shirts

-- Vests without a shirt underneath (except for specific sports)

-- Caps or hats in class, library, and chapel
+- Shorts, sleeveless shirts, and vests without a shirt underneath (except for specific activities like games) - Caps or hats in class, library, and chapel

-- All transparent clothing

-Other:
+Other/Everyone:

-- Clothing with inappropriate advertising, pictures and/or sayings that are contrary to the mission and Christian standards of LIU University is prohibited. - Athletic clothing appropriate to the intercollegiate sport or Physical Education course may be worn while participating in athletic practices, and during athletic competition where designated (not across campus grounds, nor in classes, chapel, or other venues). - During work periods, student workers are expected to conform to the dress code policy. - Male students are expected to remove their hats while in chapel, during a public prayer, and in class at the discretion of a professor.
-Requests for wearing head

-- wear for legitimate reasons should be discussed with the Office of the Dean of Students. - Sagging pants/shorts/lower garments should not reveal underwear.
+Clothing with inappropriate advertising, pictures and/or sayings that are contrary to the mission and Christian standards of LIU University is prohibited.

+- All Transparent Clothing is prohibited - Athletic clothing appropriate to the intercollegiate sport or Physical Education course may be worn while participating in athletic practices, and during athletic competition where designated (not across campus grounds, nor in classes, chapel, or other venues). - During work periods, student workers are expected to conform to the dress code policy. - All students are expected to remove their hats while in chapel, during a public prayer, and in class at the discretion of a professor.
+Requests for wearing head wear for legitimate reasons should be discussed with the Office of the Dean of Students. - Any Sagging pants/shorts/lower garments should not reveal underwear.